 China has stood up, grown rich and become strong.
 It will advance toward center stage and make greater contributions for mankind.
 By 2050, two centuries after the Opium Wars, which plunged the “Middle Kingdom” into a period of hurt and shame, China is set to regain its might and re-ascend to the top of the world.

-…China's success proves that socialism can prevail and be a path for other developing countries to emulate and achieve modernization.
+…China’s success proves that socialism can prevail and be a path for other developing countries to emulate and achieve modernization.
 China is now strong enough, willing, and able to contribute more for mankind.
-The new world order cannot be just dominated by capitalism and the West, and the time will come for a change (Xinhua, "Commentary: Milestone congress points to new era for China, the world," 2017).
+The new world order cannot be just dominated by capitalism and the West, and the time will come for a change (Xinhua 2017).

 Xinhua associates the “advance towards the center of the world stage” with a world order that is no longer capitalist nor Western-led; the less circumspect writing of Chinese academics and public intellectuals use the phrase in a similar fashion.
 The slogan should thus serve as a reminder that China’s leadership believes that the road to NATIONAL REJUVENATION demands structural changes to the world outside of China’s borders.